-SMART goals are the key element of your marketing strategy and form the basis for every tactic employed by the firm.
+SMART goals are the key elements of your marketing strategy and form the basis for every tactic employed by the firm.

 Here’s an example of a SMART goal:

-In the next 4 months (timely), we plan to create a Facebook FanPage, corporate Twitter account, and post 3 times per week to our company blog (specific, attainable, realistic) adding 100 Fans, 250 Followers, and 10 subscribers to our RSS feed (measurable, challenging).
+In the next 4 months (timely), we plan to create a Facebook FanPage, corporate Twitter account, and post 3 times per week to our company blog (specific, attainable, relevant) adding 100 Fans, 250 Followers, and 10 subscribers to our RSS feed (measurable).

 SMART goals should fit with the company mission.

-A mission is tied directly to who you are as a company.
-For instance, my mission for Hausman and Associates is to blend marketing and social media to provide superior returns for my clients.
+A mission is tied directly to who you are as a company, your mission, and your values.
+For instance, my mission for Hausman and Associates is to blend marketing and social media while building insights based on analytics to provide superior returns for my clients.
 From this mission, I develop goals that fit.
 While I don’t want to share specific goals, let’s just say I have goals for building my reputation in the areas of marketing and social media (which brings in more clients), learning new skills related to marketing and social media (so I can provide better service to my clients), and building my own social networks (to demonstrate my ability).

 I also have goals related to building my associate network, since I recognize this is an efficient and economical way to help my clients.
 By building a network of skilled practitioners from graphic arts, web design, SEO, and related fields, I’m able to put together dynamic teams with just the right skills to help clients.
-Through a network, I can find experts who are available right now, without having to pay a full-time staff.
-It’s a somewhat unique business model and it works superbly.
+Through a network, I can find experts who are available right now, without having to pay a full-time staff and folks I’ve personally vetted so I don’t rely on gig workers like from Fiverr.
+It’s a somewhat unique business model and it works superbly to offer expertise at the lowest costs to clients.
 I invite you to join my network through my Social Media Marketing Tribe on Facebook.

 If your short-term goals don’t match your long-term goals, you’re just spinning your wheels.
-And, be careful about getting sidetracked with projects that don’t match your goals.
+And, be careful about getting sidetracked by projects that don’t match your goals.